Kitchen Cart: DIY Rustic Cart with Marble Top

 12. Stain or paint to desired color.
 I chose to use dark wax on mine.
 I just love the color of the dark wax on the bare wood.

-13. Apply Casters (I still have yet to apply mine, but eventually it will be a great piece to roll around and use)
+13. Apply Casters (I still have yet to apply mine, but eventually it will be a great rolling kitchen island.

 Here you have yourself a perfectly easy and affordable Rustic Bar Cart.
 I am loving the way the wood tone pops against my Chalkboard Wall.